Go Back Go Back

 Ensuring that all stakeholders are actively involved in the campaign to end all forms of violence against women and girls, is key to its successful realisation.
 Recognising this fact, with support from UNFPA The Gambia, the Gambia Committee on Traditional Practices (GAMCOTRAP), on Friday 15 November 2019, trained one hundred (100) teachers from the Diabugu Batapa and Nyakoi Talibatu communities if the Upper River Region (URR), on FGM.
 The training is part of continuous efforts aimed at accelerating the abandonment of FGM and other harmful traditional practices affecting women and girls, in the URR and The Gambia at large.

-Speaking at the event, the GAMCOTRAP Regional Coordinator for URR, Ms. Fatou Bojang, shared the numerous health complications caused by FGM, which include severe pain during birth, urinary retention and even death is some cases.
-She stressed that, “many women are walking around with severe complications caused by the practice, which they cannot share with anyone due to our taboos and the culture of silence.”
+Speaking at the event, the GAMCOTRAP regional coordinator for URR, Ms. Bojang, shared the numerous health complications caused by FGM, which include severe pain during birth, urinary retention and even death is some cases.
+“Many women are walking around with severe complications caused by the practice they cannot share with anyone due to our taboos and the culture of silence.”
+Ms. Bojang.

 Following the activity, Foday Camara a participant, recommended that perpetrators of harmful traditional practices be held accountable and punished.
 According to him, this will serve as an example to everyone to abide by the laws.
 He stressed that,